 An International team with participation by researchers with close links to the Instituto de Astrofísica de Canarias and the University of La Laguna, obtains the first clear observational evidence that the mass of the supermassive central black hole in a massive galaxy affects the formation of new stars during its lifetime.
 This had been a widely accepted hypothesis, and is a key to theoretical simulations of massive galaxies, but it lacked observational confirmation.
 The results of this research were published yesterday in Nature magazine.

-The centres of massive galaxies are among the most exotic regions in the universe.
-They harbour supermassive black hole, with masses of at least one million, and reaching thousands of millions of times the mass of the Sun.
-These black holes can cause a great deal of matter to fall towards them, producing the emission of huge quantities of energy before they finally fall into the black hole.
+The centers of massive galaxies are among the most exotic regions in the universe.
+They harbor supermassive black holes, with masses of at least one million, and reaching thousands of millions of times the mass of the Sun.
+These black holes can cause a great deal of matter to fall toward them, producing the emission of huge quantities of energy before they finally fall into the black hole.
 In addition during this period (the “active phase” of the galaxy, referred to as an AGN or Active Galactic Nucleus) matter is expelled from outside the black hole in the form of high velocity (relativistic) jets, which can produce violent shocks with the surrounding matter.

-“In this work,” adds Ignacio, “we analyse the spectra of the centres of 74 galaxies using data from the Hobby-Eberly Telescope Massive Galaxy Survey with the aim of finding out how the rate of star formation in these systems has changed during their lifetimes (the “star formation history”).
+“In this work,” adds Ignacio, “we analyze the spectra of the centers of 74 galaxies using data from the Hobby-Eberly Telescope Massive Galaxy Survey with the aim of finding out how the rate of star formation in these systems has changed during their lifetimes (the “star formation history”).
 To do this we used codes which allow us to compare the observed spectra with those predicted by models of stellar evolution.
-In this way we can learn how many stars of different ages there are in each of the observed galaxies.”
+In this way, we can learn how many stars of different ages there are in each of the observed galaxies.”